Shire Cruisers Information Pack

 Rochdale Canal

-Various other locks leak quite badly, notably 12 and 17.
+Various locks leak quite badly, notably Lock 12.
 Be organised going through these locks.

 Leeds & Liverpool Canal

-Reservoir works will restrict supply this year, so most locks will be padlocked overnight.
-Up-to-date opening times will be in your Boat Manual..
+Reservoir works will restrict supply this year, and the first three months of the year have been very dry, so most locks will be padlocked overnight.
+There is a strong chance of much heavier restrictions on lock use, or of closure, possibly of the length from Gargrave to Wigan.
+Up-to-date opening times will be in your Boat Manual.

 Huddersfield Narrow Canal

-Cerrtain reservoirs are being held down for works and if the weather is very dry there may be restrictions later in the year,
+Certain reservoirs are being held down for works and if the weather is very dry there may be restrictions later in the year.

-Navigation between Locks 1E and 3E will be restricted, see Opening Times.
+Dependent on the result of earlierrepairs, navigation between Locks 1E and 3E may be restricted, see Opening Times.

 Emergency stoppages are needed from time to time - that's why we suggest signing up for updates.